Time-Based Alert Grouping

 Time-Based Alert Grouping Example

-For this example, we have a service, Shopping Cart, that is using Time-Based Alert Grouping with a 1-hour time window.
+In this example, we have a Shopping Cart service that uses Time-Based Alert Grouping with a 1-hour time window.

 FAQ

-Can I move a grouped alerts to another incident?
+Can I move grouped alerts to another incident?

 If Time-Based Alert Grouping adds an alert to an incident that would belong better as part of a different incident, there is an option to move the alert to another incident or to create a new incident.
 For more information, please read Move Alerts to Another Incident.